patw/AudioSumma/README.md

 Copy sample.env to .env and point your endpoint URLs for a working llama.cpp and whisper.cpp running in server/api mode.

-## llama.cpp and whisper.cpp
+## llama.cpp/ollama and whisper.cpp

 These need to be running in server mode somewhere on your local machine or on your network.
-Make sure the PROMPT_FORMAT in your .env file matches exactly to what the LLM model expects.
+Add the endpoints to your .env

+The default values are correct if you run whisper.cpp and ollama server or llama.cpp server on your local machine.

 ## Running